ssotoale/SnapNourish/README.md

 yarn install
 ```

 2. Next, you want to make sure to install the Expo app through your phone before being able to view the prototype.
+Additional info regarding Expo can be found down below under the 'Technologies Used' section.

 ## Set up